 It is recommended that survey lines be established perpendicular to and across the proposed longwalls to monitor ground movements as the longwalls are extracted.
 Two survey lines should be established across the two groups of longwalls in UG1 (i.e. one across LW1 to LW5 and one across LW6 to LW9), and two survey lines should be established across the two groups of longwalls in UG2 (i.e. one across LW10 to LW12A and one across LW12B to LW13).
-The monitoring lines should be established prior to extraction of the longwalls and these monitoring lines should be monitored on the completion of each longwall and after a period of approximately 6 months after the completion of mining or until results show that further subsidence has ceased.
+The monitoring lines should be established prior to extraction of the longwalls and these monitoring lines should be monitored on the completion of each longwall and after a period of approximately 6 months after the completion of mining.

 It is also recommended that visual monitoring, with photographic records, of the important natural features and items of surface infrastructure is undertaken during the mining period.
 A baseline inspection should be carried out to establish the condition of the natural features and items of surface infrastructure prior to extraction of the proposed longwalls.
-Inspections should then be carried out on a regular basis during the mining period and approximately 6 months after the completion of mining.
+Inspections should then be carried out on a regular basis during the mining period and approximately 6 months after the completion of all mining or until results show that further subsidence has reduced to minimal levels.